 - Regular review of supervisee's recordings of therapy sessions

-- Providing the supervisee appropriate contact information and making him or herself available for crisis consultation and other brief consults.
+- Providing the supervisee appropriate contact information and making themselves available for crisis consultation and other brief consults.

 - Openness to learning from the supervisee’s perspectives and experiences.

 The Intake Counselor’s Responsibilities Will Be:

 - Explain the intake process to clients, so they understand they will be matched with a Practicum Counselor at a time that fits their schedule.

 - Assure that clients referred to Practicum Counselors have consented to recording sessions.

 - Alert the Practicum Counselor by communication within Point and Click to the day/time of a new client assignment.